Resource Guide and Toolkit for Organizing Events for a Successful India Giving Day in Your Community

 For any questions about the India Giving Day national effort, please contact Alex Counts, Executive Director at India Philanthropy Alliance at alex@indiaphilanthropyalliance.org.

-For any questions about organizing events for India Giving Day, please email Meenakshi Mahajan, Chief Operating Officer at meenakshi@indiaphilanthropyalliance.org
+For any questions about India Giving Day efforts and for organizing events, please email Meenakshi Mahajan, Deputy Director at meenakshi@indiaphilanthropyalliance.org